Dr. AnnMaria De Mars

 If you’re looking for something a little more formal, the following is for you:

-Dr AnnMaria De Mars is the CEO and founder of 7 Generation Games.
+Dr AnnMaria De Mars is the President and founder of 7 Generation Games.
 AnnMaria has more than 30 years experience in education, from eighth-grade math teacher to doctorate-level statistics professor and every level in between.

 Named one of Forbes’ 40 Women to Watch Over 40: Women who are reinventing, disrupting and making an impact, AnnMaria is doing just that at the helm of 7 Generation Games.